What Is Retinitis Pigmentosa?

 What Causes Retinitis Pigmentosa?

-It occurs in 1 in 4,000 people in the United States.
-A related condition, Usher syndrome may show up early in life.
-This is accompanied by hearing loss which might be significant.
-Here is a first-hand account of what it is like to live with Usher Syndrome.
+Retinitis pigmentosa occurs in 1 in 4,000 people in the United States.
+A related condition, Usher syndrome, may occur early in life.
+Usher syndrome includes retinitis pigmentosa accompanied by significant hearing loss.
+Here is a first-hand account of what it is like to live with Usher syndrome.

 What Are Symptoms and Signs of Retinitis Pigmentosa?

-Since retinitis pigmentosa is a rod dystrophy, starting in the periphery of the visual field, you will start to notice an increasing difficulty in night vision with progressive constriction of the visual field [i.e., the total area an individual can see without moving the eyes from side to side] to 20 degrees or less in the better-seeing eye ("tunnel vision"), and total blindness eventually.
+Since retinitis pigmentosa is a rod dystrophy, starting in the periphery of the visual field, you will start to notice an increasing difficulty in night vision, with progressive constriction, or closing in, of the visual field [i.e., the total area an individual can see without moving the eyes from side to side] to 20 degrees or less in the better-seeing eye ("tunnel vision").

 Portions of this article were published originally at www.medicinenet.com/retinitis_pigmentosa/article.htm